ragardner/tktrees/DOCUMENTATION.md

 #### Moving IDs between hierarchies

 To move an ID to another hierarchy or add an ID to another hierarchy you can right click on the ID in the treeview panel and go to Cut or Copy and then either Cut ID or Copy ID.

-Then using the dropdown box at the top of the treeview panel, labeled "Hierarchy" select the hierarchy you would like to move / add the ID to.
-Then go to the position or ID where you would like to place the Cut / Copied ID and right click and select a paste option.
+Then using the dropdown box labeled "Hierarchy" at the top of the treeview panel select the hierarchy you would like to move / add the ID to.

+Go to the position or ID where you would like to place the Cut / Copied ID and right click and select a paste option.

 To move multiple IDs in one go you can use Shift + Left Click or Ctrl + Left Click to select multiple IDs then use Ctrl + X (Cut) or Ctrl + C (Copy) or Right Click on one of the selected IDs.